Chemistry / Chemistry (Professional Practice) MSc

 Research Methods and Independent Study (20 cp)

-This module provides an underpinning in research skills relevant to the independent study.
+This module provides an underpinning in research skills relevant to independent study.
 You will be introduced to the techniques required to formulate a research project and to carry out a literature review.
 You will be given practice in the use of the library and learning resources including relevant IT packages.

 Research Project (60 cp)

 You will work on laboratory-based research and will evaluate and review the scientific literature relevant to the topic.
-Design and conduct experimental work, and present the findings in the form of a presentation, poster and a written thesis.
+Design and conduct experimental work, and present the findings in the form of a presentation, poster and written thesis.
 Examples of project titles can be found below.

 Optional modules